klogt-as/intercept/README.md

    intercept.get("/users").resolve([...]);
    await fetch('/users', { method: 'POST' });  // ❌ Handler is for GET
    ```

+**Tip**: The error message now shows all registered handlers and may suggest the closest match to help you spot typos quickly!

 ### "Cannot find module 'axios' or its type declarations"